justinhelmer/universal-javascript-vue/README.md

 };
 ```

-You can also launch the local `mongo` instance using:
+You can also launch the a local `mongo` instance using:

 ```bash
 npm run db